 Liftech Consultants Inc. is a consulting engineering firm, founded in 1964, with special expertise in the design and procurement of dockside container handling cranes and other complex structures.
-Our experience includes structural design for wharves and wharf structures, heavy lift structures, buildings, container yard structures, and container handling equipment.
+Our experience includes design for wharves and wharf structures, heavy lift structures, buildings, container yard structures, and container handling equipment.
+We provide structural, mechanical, and electrical engineering services.
 Our national and international clients include owners, engineers, operators, manufacturers, and riggers.